Zaid-Ajaj/Fable.Remoting/documentation/src/implicit-authentication.md

         requiresAuthenticated >=> fableWebPart
     ]
 ```
-This means, that requests coming from the client proxy cannot reach the `fableWebPart` unless there is a valid `Authorization` header coming from the client as well, so the question becomes: how to do you send the authorization header from the client?
-Well, out of the box, we support this scenario by letting provide the `Authorization` header value when creating the proxy:
+This means, that requests coming from the client proxy cannot reach the `fableWebPart` unless there is a valid `Authorization` header coming from the client as well, so the question becomes: how do you send the authorization header from the client?
+Well, out of the box, we support this scenario by letting you provide the `Authorization` header value when creating the proxy:
 ```fs
 // Client